No upcoming events.

-On May 13 2019, Elcin Hanci and Iris Loosman will present some first results from their project Quantified Researchers at the Quantified Self NL Meetup in Eindhoven.
+On May 13 2019, Elcin Hanci and Iris Loosman presented some first results from their project Quantified Researchers at the Quantified Self NL Meetup in Eindhoven.
 For more information about the project, click here.
 For more information about the event, click here.
-Join us!

 On April 10 2019, Elcin Hanci presented her paper entitled “Are Self-Trackers Social Actors?
 The Role of Self-Tracking on Self-Evaluation” at the 14th edition of the Persuasive Technology conference, in Limassol, Cyprus.